-Award.
 The Honoured Friend Award recognizes a person who has played a significant role in supporting women in the industry and promoting the goals of WIFTV.
 Arielle Boisvert is the Director of Production and Development at Bright Light Pictures.
-Her credits include COLASSAL, LITTLE PINK HOUSE, STATUS UPDATE, and HATERS BACK OFF.
+Her credits include COLOSSAL, LITTLE PINK HOUSE, STATUS UPDATE, and HATERS BACK OFF.

 Anaïsa Visser is the recipient of the Encore Newcomer Award.
 The Newcomer Award

 recognizes a new artist or technician.
 Including one who is shifting from one career to another (i.e. from an actor to a director) whose first few works have laid the foundation for an inspiring new career.
 Filmmaker and storyteller Anaïsa Visser were the 2017 Vancouver Mayor’s Arts Award for Emerging Artist in Film and Media.
 Her script, Send Us Smokes, won the Hot Shot Shorts contest in 2016, and went on to be screened at the Vancouver International Women in Film Festival and the Vancouver Short Film Festival in 2018.

-Amanda Burke will be presented with the Troika Sharon Gibbon Award.
-The Sharon
+Amanda Burke is the recipient of the Troika Sharon Gibbon Award.

 Anna Serner is the recipient of the Please Adjust Your Set Award.
-This award honors a person or organization that has made a major contribution to promoting gender equality in film, television or screen-based media.
-When Anna Serner took over as chief executive of the Swedish Film Institute in 2011 she immediately addressed the country’s issues with gender parity in the film industry and successfully met her target to have 50 percent of films written, directed and produced by women within four years.
+This award honors a person or organization that has made a major contribution to promoting gender equality in film, television, or screen-based media.
+When Anna Serner took over as chief executive of the Swedish Film Institute in 2011 she immediately addressed the country’s issues with gender parity in the film industry and successfully met her target to have 50 percent of films written, directed, and produced by women within four years.

-DGC-BC, Teamsters 155, UBCP/ACTRA, Finalé, Bron, Please Adjust Your Set, Thunderbird Entertainment, Troika, Capilano University, Matrix, Encore, Please Adjust Your Set, Line 21, Wendy D Photography, and Steamworks Brewing.
+DGC-BC, Teamsters 155, UBCP/ACTRA, Finalé, Bron.
+Please Adjust Your Set.
+Thunderbird Entertainment, Troika, Capilano University, Matrix, Encore.
+Please Adjust Your Set, Line 21, Wendy D Photography, and Steamworks Brewing.

-Women In Film & Television Vancouver (WIFT-V) is an internationally affiliated not-for-profit society committed to advancing, celebrating and promoting the artistic practice and careers of women working in screen-based media.
+Women In Film & Television Vancouver (WIFT-V) is an internationally affiliated not-for-profit society committed to advancing.
+Celebrating and promoting the artistic practice and careers of women working in screen-based media.